jasonmccreary/blog-posts/2012-08-07-better-php-developer.md

 ## Go forth and be a better PHP developer

 I guarantee putting these tips into practice will put you on the path to becoming a better PHP developer.
-In the end, it&rsquo;s about knowing your language and staying current.
+In the end, it's about knowing your language and staying current.
 On that note, you should jump over and read my post about [Routines of a Good Developer][14].

 *This post is part of a series on [How to be a Better PHP Developer][15].*